Table of Contents

 How the NIV changed the meaning of the Bible in I Corinthians 7:15

 This is a very subtle corruption.
 The words here appear at first to be saying the same thing.
 However the NIV’s use of the words “is not bound” indicates that the believing spouse is freed from the marriage.
 The KJV says that “a brother or sister is not under bondage in such cases.”
 Scripture no where indicates that the marriage covenant should be viewed as being under bondage, but rather as a commitment and a responsibility.
 To interpret “under bondage” to mean that one is freed from the marriage and can remarry contradicts what God says in verse 10.

 Lest one think that these are isolated verses that have been corrupted in the NIV, I have personally documented over 400 passages where the NIV has changed something significant, like in the above verses, in the words of the Bible.
 In most of those passages something significant was omitted.

-In the past almost 20 years as the NIV has become the top selling Bible in the U.S. the church has had a dramatic change in its position on divorce and remarriage.
+The NIV has been the top selling Bible in the U.S. for many years, and during that time the church has had a dramatic change in its position on divorce and remarriage.
 The corrupt reading of the NIV has undermined the foundation of the convictions of many of our church leaders.
 There are a growing number of church leaders who are stating that they are no longer completely sure what the truth is on divorce and remarriage.